nunet/device-management-service/executor/docker/README.md

 It is expecte that `NewExecutor` would be called prior to calling any other executor functions.
 The Executor instance returned would then be used to call other functions like `Start`, `Stop` etc.

-#### IsInstalled

-For function signature refer to the package [readme](../README.md#isinstalled)

-`IsInstalled` checks if the Docker is installed and the Docker daemon is accessible.
-It returns `true` if Docker is installed and accessible, `false` otherwise.

 #### Start

 For function signature refer to the package [readme](../README.md#start)